MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 .. note::

-   A SOAR error will be triggered if no Java method or Managed C function found (see :ref:`managedc.troubleshooting`).
+   A SOAR error will be triggered if no Java method or Managed C function is found (see :ref:`managedc.troubleshooting`).

 You should see the following output when launching the Java application: